lino-framework/book/docs/dev/install/index.rst

 Run getlino
 ===========

-Make sure your Lino environment is activated and then install getlino is via pip::
+Make sure your default environment is activated and then install getlino via pip::

   $ pip install getlino